 ★ Story Time

 Story time broadens a student's imagination, piques interest, and supports social-emotional development.
 Gathering around for a story allows learners to connect with their peers while collectively transporting to new worlds, free to explore and discover characters, places, and events.
-Reading stories to students is also an effective way to instill positive lifelong virtues like kindness, honesty, compassion, courage, and generosity.
+Reading stories from our educator books to students is also an effective way to instill positive lifelong virtues like kindness, honesty, compassion, courage, and generosity.
 Students are learning to express their own thoughts and emotions through imaginative narratives.
 Their sense of self is also emerging, fueled by the lessons and experiences they've gleaned through storytelling.

 Read Aloud Tool